 This field determines whether the MPEG ISA/VESA VGA cards can work with PCI/VGA or not.
+The default value is Disabled.

 Enabled MPEG ISA/VESA VGA cards work with PCI/VGA.

 Disabled MPEG ISA/VESA VGA cards does not work with PCI/VGA.